 14. Grievance Redressal: :

 If any buyer, promoter or agent has any complaints with respect to the project, they can file a complaint with RERA.
 State real state regulatory department will try to resolve the dispute within 60 days.
-If you aren’t satisfied with RERA’s decision, a complaint can also be filed with the Appellate Tribunal within next 60 days.
-Even after that if he is not please the complaint can be filled to high court and supreme court.
+If you aren’t satisfied with RERA’s decision, a complaint can also be filed with the Appellate Tribunal within the next 60 days.
+Even after that if he is not pleased the complaint can be filled to high court and supreme court.

 This act is not benefiting only buyers but also agents and builders.
 RERA infuses credibility by making the sector mature & transparent and helping to Channelize investment into the sector.
-It will increase the confidence of financial institutions & foreign investors in real estate sector.
+It will increase the confidence of financial institutions & foreign investors in the real estate sector.

-Following are the penalties and compensation that can be levied on promoters.
+The following are the penalties and compensation that can be levied on promoters.